 the Company's North Asia, Eurasia and Middle East Group, an organization

 serving a broad and diverse region that included China, Japan and Russia.
 Less

 than a year later, he became President of Coca-Cola International, leading all

 holds a Bachelor of Science degree in Economics from the University of Hull in

 England and a Master of Science degree in Administrative Sciences from Cass Business

 School, City University London.

-the global business community, Mr. Kent is Co-Chair of The Consumer Goods
+the global business community, Mr. Kent is Chairman of the International

 Olympics International, Ronald McDonald House Charities, Catalyst and Emory